paigeruten/listlace/README.md

     ♫> stop

+### skip

+`skip` goes to the next song.
+If you give it a number, it will go that many songs ahead.

+    ♫> skip
+    ♫> skip 3

+### back

+`back` goes back a song.
+If you give it a number, it will go that many songs back.

+    ♫> back
+    ♫> back 3

+### restart

+`restart` goes back to the beginning of the current song.

+    ♫> restart

+### pause

+`pause` pauses the current song.

+    ♫> pause

+### resume

+`resume` resumes the current song after being paused.

+    ♫> resume

+### seek

+`seek` seeks forward or backward the specified number of seconds.
+You can also pass a String containing a formatted time, like "1:23", to skip ahead that many minutes and seconds, or "-1:23" to skip backward.

+    ♫> seek 10
+    ♫> seek -10
+    ♫> seek "1:23"
+    ♫> seek "-0:10"

+### seek_to

+`seek_to` seeks to an exact position of the current playing song.
+You can give it a number of seconds, or a formatted string containing a time.

+    ♫> seek_to 0
+    ♫> seek_to "5:00"

 ### list

 `list` with no arguments lists all the songs in your music library.
 If you pass it a playlist, it will list all the songs in that playlist.